 There’s another feature that’s worthy of a heart-eyes emoji: customizable duress codes.

-Let’s say someone attacks you and steals your phone in the process (what a dick).
-When Kitestring checks in, unless your attacker enters the *exact* code you set beforehand, it’ll send out the emergency notice to your contacts.
+Let’s say someone attacks you and steals your phone in the process.
+When Kitestring checks in, unless your attacker enters the *exact* code you set beforehand, it’ll send out an emergency notice to your contacts.

 Living on my own feels like a welcome rite of passage, but it definitely tests my anxiety at times.
-There have been a handful of 2 a.m. moments when I’ve freaked out that the tiny twinge in my spine is going to lead to paralysis all over again.
+There have been a handful of 2 a.m. moments when I was nervous that the twinge in my spine was going to lead to paralysis all over again.